 For many years, collectors have prized blue-green smithsonites from New Mexico and yellowish stones from Tsumeb, Namibia.
 However, varieties in many stunning colors exist, including deep yellows, apple greens, pinks, and purples.

-Some references may cite traces of cadmium as the cause of yellow, cobalt as the cause of pink, and copper as the cause of green and blue.
+Some references may cite traces of cadmium as the cause of yellow, cobalt as the cause of pink, and copper as the cause of green and blue in smithsonites.
 However, research on the causes of color in this gemstone continues.
-For example, some pink specimens identified as “cobaltian smithsonites” proved to have no cobalt under further examination.
+For example, some pink specimens identified as "cobaltian smithsonites" proved to have no cobalt under further examination.

-Regardless of the causes, the colors of faceted smithsonites benefit greatly from this gem’s considerable dispersion or “fire.”
+Regardless of the causes, the colors of faceted smithsonites benefit greatly from this gem's considerable dispersion or "fire."
 Unfortunately, relatively low hardness and perfect cleavage leave these gems vulnerable to damage from everyday wear as jewelry stones.
-Furthermore, the cleavage can also make smithsonites difficult to cut.
+Reserve these gems for occasional wear or pieces with protective settings.
+For instance, pendants and earrings would make excellent jewelry choices.

 Smithsonite effervesces in warm acids.
 Please keep in mind that acid testing is a destructive test.
 It can endanger both the gem and the tester.
 Never conduct this test on a finished gem.
 Use this procedure on rough as a last resort for gem identification only.